VLikhachova/selenium-automation/README.md

 # selenium-automation
-This is a learnong project for test automation with Selenium and Python.
+This is a learning project for test automation with Selenium and Python.